nachonerd/memqueue/README.md

 # memqueue
-This library is an implementation of a queue with memcached
+This library is an implementation of a queue with memcache